KeyBank

-Key ranked 449th on the 2022 Fortune 500 list based on its 2021 revenue.
+KeyBank is an American regional bank headquartered in Cleveland, Ohio, and the 27th largest bank in the United States.
+Organized under the publicly traded KeyCorp, KeyBank was formed from the 1994 merger of the Cleveland-based Society Corporation, which operated Society National Bank, and the Albany-headquartered KeyCorp.
+The company today operates nearly 1,000 branches and over 1,200 ATMs, mostly concentrated in the Midwest and Northeast United States, though also operates in the Pacific Northwest as well as in Alaska, Colorado, Texas and Utah.

 History

 KeyBank is the primary subsidiary of KeyCorp, which was formed in 1994 through the merger of Society Corporation of Cleveland, Ohio ("Society Bank") and KeyCorp ("Old KeyCorp") of Albany, New York.
 The merger briefly made Key the 10th largest US bank.
-Its roots trace back to Commercial Bank of Albany, New York in 1825 and Cleveland's Society for Savings, founded in 1849.
+Its roots trace back to the Commercial Bank of Albany in 1825 and Cleveland's Society for Savings, founded in 1849.